 5. Active Exercise

 Due to neuroplasticity, you may be able to regain some movement in your affected limb as neural pathways and connections improve.
 For example, you may start to see twitches in your arm or hand.
 When this occurs, you’ll want to take immediate advantage and continue to progress your rehab exercises to involve more active, or voluntary, motions.

 Overcoming Flaccidity After Stroke

 Flaccidity after stroke affects a large number of survivors and can have a major impact on daily activities and overall independence.
-For most people, this stage does not last very long.
-With time, you should enter the second phase of stroke recovery, where flexion synergy patterns occur.
+For most people, this stage does not last very long and, with time, you should enter the second phase of stroke recovery where flexion synergy patterns occur.

 For some survivors, however, flaccidity after stroke can be longer lasting.
 Thankfully, you can improve your outcome by promoting neuroplasticity via many different rehabilitation techniques.